About Jeff Utecht

-I was a classroom teacher from 1999 until 2012 when I made the change to full time consulting.
-I still hold a valid teaching certificate in Washington State today.
+Jeff was a classroom teacher from 1999 until 2012 when he made the change to full time consulting.
+He still holds a valid teaching certificate in Washington State today.

-One of my favorite things to do is to motivate people.
-It was my favorite part of the classroom and is my favorite part of being on stage.
+One of Jeff’s favorite things to do is to motivate people.
+It was his favorite part of the classroom and is his favorite part of being on stage.
 Being able to tell stories and get others to think about their teaching practice.

-My first book “Reach” in 2010 was all about helping teachers see the power in connecting to each other and building their Personal Learning Network (PLN).
-My most recent book co-authored with Kim Cofino and Chrissy Hellyer is all about connecting classrooms for learning.
+Jeff’s first book “Reach” in 2010 was all about helping teachers see the power in connecting to each other and building their Personal Learning Network (PLN).
+His most recent book co-authored with Chrissy Hellyer and Kim Cofino is all about connecting classrooms for learning.

 “Education is not the preparation for life;